guillaume-gc/template_vagrant_nodejs/README.md

 ## Vagrantfile

 Vagrant box configuration file.
-Make sure to remove unused plugins, and the demain name and IP should be the same as the ones used by the project.
+Make sure to remove unused plugins.
+Demain name and IP should be the same as the ones used by the project.

 # Detailed guide
 ## Vagrant